bellackn/ansible-collection-homelab/README.md

 # bellackn.homelab

-This is an Ansible collection that holds various roles that are handy for a homelab infrastructure setup.
-Currently it just consists of good old Ansible roles.
-I just had to convert them into a collection because RedHat forced me, basically.
+This is an Ansible collection that holds various roles that are handy for my homelab infrastructure setup.

 ## How to Install